 All Directors are appointed for a specific term, subject to renewal upon expiry of the existing term.
-Ms. Yue'e ZHANG and Mr. JIANG Liwei are currently appointed for a term of 3 years commencing from February 3, 2021 and March 31, 2019, respectively, pursuant to their respective appointment letters.
+Ms. Yue'e ZHANG and Mr. JIANG Liwei are currently appointed for a term of 3 years commencing from February 3, 2021 and March 31, 2022, respectively, pursuant to their respective appointment letters.
+Ms. WANG Fengli is currently appointed for a term of 3 years from August 1, 2021 pursuant to her appointment letter.
 All the other Directors are currently appointed for a term of 3 years from October 15, 2019 pursuant to their letters of appointment.